Archives

 In the summer of 2020, Yellowbird Foods made its dip debut at Whole Foods Market nationwide.
 Made with 100% organic ingredients, Hot Dip’s visual identity took a lot of cues from the Yellowbird’s Whole30-approved organic sauce line that launched early 2019.
 With illustrations of fresh garden veggies and vibrant colors that pop right off the shelf, Hot Dip is the perfect addition to the nest.

-To learn more about the process of this project, you can access my blog entry here: Branding a Product Line
+To learn more about the process of this project, access my blog entry here: Branding a Product Line.

 My team focused heavily on the journey our condiments take: from the pepper farm, to our kitchen in beautiful San Marcos, straight to your Friday night feast.
 Hot Dip’s illustrative direction is primarily inspired by floral prints found on oilcloth.
 We champion anything that encourages us to play with our food — no matter how messy we get.